timothymiller/cloudflare-ddns/README.md

 "api_key": "Your cloudflare API Key",
 "account_email": "The email address you use to sign in to cloudflare", "zone_id": "The ID of the zone that will get the records.
 From your dashboard click into the zone.
-Under the overview tab, scroll down and the zone ID is listed in the right rail", "subdomains": "Array of subdomains you want to assign the IP(s) to (e.g. foo or an empty string to update the base domain)", "proxied": false (defaults to false.
+Under the overview tab, scroll down and the zone ID is listed in the right rail", "subdomains": "Array of subdomains you want to update the A & where applicable, AAAA records.
+IMPORTANT!
+Only write subdomain name.
+Do not include the base domain name. (e.g. foo or an empty string to update the base domain)", "proxied": false (defaults to false.
 Make it true if you want CDN/SSL benefits from cloudflare.
 This usually disables SSH)
 ```